department-of-veterans-affairs/va.gov-vfs-teams/content/04-design/01-design-process/01-design-conventions.md

 - Minimize obfuscation.
 We don’t do the •••••••••• thing with SSN.
 Let people see the data they are entering.

 ### Reduce data entry
 Everyone is frustrated having to enter data repeatedly, especially if it is stuff that VA should already know.
-Once someone is signed in, we should do eveything we can to reduce this.
+Once someone is signed in, we should do everything we can to reduce this.
 - Prefill data.
 We get as much data from VA systems as we can.
 If VA already knows it, we present it for review and help Veterans update if necessary.
 - Embed small forms.
 If there is a small second form involved, we add the unique questions conditionally.
 We fill the common stuff (name, date of birth, etc.) in from the data we’ve already collected and submit both forms if necessary.
 - Save in progress.
 Any Vets.gov form can save progress so that a Veteran who is interrupted can pick up again later.